EventsJanuary 30, 2025

 In recent years, there has been a renewed interest among various stakeholders in using universal jurisdiction as a means of accountability for atrocity crimes.
 This is evident in recent cases in France and Germany involving allegations of crimes against humanity, war crimes, and torture committed by members of the former Syrian regime, members of ISIS, and others.

-In light of this, the BHRC and IBAHRI are hosting a series of events focused on Universal Jurisdiction to explore its implications and recent developments.
-This particular panel will concentrate on the participation and representation of victims, featuring insights from prominent barristers, NGOs, and victims themselves.
+In light of this, BHRC and IBAHRI are hosting a series of events focused on Universal Jurisdiction to explore its implications and recent developments.
+This particular panel concentrated on the participation and representation of victims, featuring insights from prominent barristers, NGOs, and victims themselves.

-The panel launch event, will be chaired by Isabella Kirwan Barrister (Guernica 37 Chambers), BHRC Executive Committee members, and include:
+The first launch event, chaired by Isabella Kirwan (Barrister at Guernica 37 Chambers and BHRC Executive Committee) included:

 Haydee Dijkstal, Barrister at 33 Bedford Row and BHRC Executive Member